Tensor rank and entanglement of pure quantum states: Preliminary results

-A pure state which is not separable is called entangled and one may introduce several measures of quantum entanglement \cite{HHHH09,BZ17}, which aim to quantify, to what extend a given bipartite state $|\psi_{AB}\rangle$ is {\sl not} of the product form.
+A pure state which is not separable is called {\sl entangled} and one may introduce several measures of quantum entanglement \cite{HHHH09,BZ17}, which aim to quantify, to what extend a given bipartite state $|\psi_{AB}\rangle$ is {\sl not} of the product form.
+In general, entanglement measures are not equivalent, in the sense that their maximal values are attained for different states.
 The simplest quantity is given by the rank $r$ of the corresponding matrix $T$ of size $n$, but it is not a smooth function of the state.
 Another possibility is to deal with various norms of $T$.
-Assumed normalization of the state, $\langle \psi_{AB}|\psi_{AB}\rangle=1$, implies the following constraint for the Frobenius (Hilbert-Schmidt) norm, $||T||_{2}^2=\tr T^*T=1=\sum_{i=1}^n \lambda_i$.
-Here $\lambda_i$ denote non-negative eigenvalues of the semipositive matrix $T^*T$, while $\sigma_i=\sqrt{\lambda_i}$ represent the singular values of $T$.
+Assumed normalization of the state, $\langle \psi_{AB}|\psi_{AB}\rangle=1$, implies the following constraint for the Frobenius (Hilbert--Schmidt) norm, $||T||_{2}^2=\tr T^*T=1=\sum_{i=1}^n \lambda_i$.
+Here $\lambda_i$ denote the eigenvalues of the positive semidefinite matrix $T^*T$, while $\sigma_i=\sqrt{\lambda_i}$ represent the singular values of $T$.
 They arise by the singular value decomposition, $T=UDV^*$, where $U$ and $V$ are unitary, while $D$ is a diagonal matrix with non-negative entries $\sigma_i$ at the diagonal -- see Section \ref{subsec:SVD}.
-Then the corresponding bipartite state can be written using the {\sl Schmidt decomposition}, $|\psi\rangle =\sum_{j=1}^r \sigma_j |j\rangle \otimes |j'\rangle$, equivalent to Eq. (\ref{ranktneprodmat}), where unitaries $U$ and $V$ determine the basis $|j\rangle$ and $|j'\rangle$, respectively.
+Then the corresponding bipartite state can be written using the {\sl Schmidt decomposition}, $|\psi\rangle =\sum_{j=1}^r \sigma_j |j\rangle \otimes |j'\rangle$, equivalent to Eq. (\ref{tensor11}), where unitaries $U$ and $V$ determine the basis $|j\rangle$ and $|j'\rangle$, respectively.